colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 We open a new transaction to IndexDB on the "templates" store, and then save our content into said store.
-As was mentioned above, most IndexDB operations are Async, so we'll once again be using Promises to tie all calls
+As was mentioned above, most IndexDB operations are Async, so we'll once again be using Promises to tie all calls.

-We also replace the `#time` field defines inside our partial content with the timestamp when the request was made.
+We are also replacing the `#time` field defined inside our partial content with the timestamp when the request was made.
 This way, we can validate that the HTML content which is injected into our files is requested only once.

+Now it's time to fetch the partial content.
+We will be doing so during the "install" phase of our service worker, so we can delay the process until all partials have finished downloading and are stored inside our DB.

 {% highlight JavaScript %}
 this.addEventListener("install", function (e) {